 COVID-19 UPDATE FOR CAMP SILOAM

-Camp Siloam is recommending the vaccine to all who attend camp and requiring staff, counselors and campers take personal responsibility for their own COVID-19 risk and prevention.
+Camp Siloam asks that everyone attending camp takes personal responsibility for their own COVID-19 risk and prevention.

 - All individuals attending or serving at Camp Siloam need to be aware that there is a risk of contracting COVID-19 at Camp Siloam.
 If you consider yourself or your camper at “high risk” of complications from COVID-19 then you or your camper do not need to attend Camp Siloam.